ibm-cloud-docs/vpc/par-about.md

 ### Deploying highly-available and resilient workloads in VPC
 {: #deploy-ha-resilient-workloads-vpc}

 To ensure workload resilience, you can use public address ranges to maintain consistent access to services during zonal failures.
-In the event of a zonal failure, internet traffic for monitoring and inspection can be rerouted to a virtual network function (VNF) appliance deployed in another zone, maintaining high availability within the VPC.
+In the event of a zonal failure, internet traffic is rerouted to a virtual network function (VNF) appliance deployed in another zone for monitoring and inspection, maintaining high availability within the VPC.

 ## Related links
 {: #par-related-links}